Podkosa/moni/mkdocs/docs/Settings.md

 ~~~~

 ### Logging
-If you want to make sure that you've set everything correctly and checks are actually running, you can set Moni internal loggin level from default `info` to `debug`.
+If you want to make sure that you've set everything correctly and checks are actually running, you can set Moni internal logging level from default `info` to `debug`.
 ~~~~ YAML title="settings.yml"
 logger_level: debug
 ~~~~